Your Guide To The Ski Fields Of Selwyn

-Located 1.5 - 2 hours drive from Christchurch Airport, the Selwyn 6 cluster of ski fields offers a variety of unique terrain to suit all levels from beginner to advanced.
+Located just 80 minutes from Christchurch Airport, is the first of 6 ski fields in Selwyn, offering unique terrain to suit all levels from beginner to advanced.

 Highlights of Mt.
 Cheeseman

 - Groomed slopes and full road access to the base area

 - Beginner, intermediate, and advanced terrain with some groomed trails